 Radiography might show hepatomegaly or a normal sized liver.
 Weight loss might be apparent on the radiograph, yet abdominal fat stores might be normal.

-This liver and gallbladder are typical of a cat with IHL.
+This liver swelling and coloration is typical of a cat with IHL

 A pathologist needs to analyze the liver microscopically to make a definitive diagnosis.